flub78/multitenant/doc/testing.md

 ### Current decision:

-It is recommended to describe tests using BDD syntax in feature test comments.
+A best effort will be done to describe tests using BDD syntax in feature test comments.
 We will see later if the hassle to install and understand a BDD framework worth the effort.

-Second step could be to organize all test routines to call subroutines starting by
+A second step could be to organize all test routines to call subroutines starting by

     given_, and_, when_ and then_